saulpierotti/markdown_notebook/SSB.md

 * Motifs are small subgraphs that tend to recur many times in a network
 	* If a motif is more recurrent than expected it probably has some functional meaning!

+### Centrality and the Identification of Communities
+* The centrality of a node can be measured in different ways
+	* Degree centrality: the in-degree of a node
+	* Betweenness centrality: the fraction of shortest paths in the graph that pass through the node
+		* Betweeness centrality can be defined also for edges in a similar way
+	* Closeness centrality: the mean shortest path from the node to every other node
+* Communities can be identified by removing the edge with the highest centrality until the netwrok is disconnected in sub-networks, which are the communities
+	* This is called Girvan Newman algorithm
+	* Edge centrality is recalculated at each step in the resulting graph
+	* I stop at the first step that makes the netwrok disconnected
+	* In large networks this way of computing communities can be computationally expensive
+* The identification of communities (community clustering) is important for the detection of functional modules
+	* This was applied to PPI networks
+	* The function of proteins in a cluster can be studied with an enrichment procedure
+		* It is statistical procedure that aims at identifying if a label is overepresented in a set of nodes with respect to the background distribution
+		* Typically GO terms are used as labels
+	* The Fisher test is an exact statistical test that requires tyhe computation of many factorials, which can lead to overflow errors
+	* An enrichment analysis is typically done with a Fisher test
+		* The Fisher test is an exact statistical test that requires tyhe computation of many factorials, which can lead to overflow errors
+		* If the Fisher test is too demanding computationally it is possible also to use a $\chi^2$ test

+### Geometric Networks
+* Geomteric Networks were discovered by Natasha Prusley (UCL) 10-15 years ago
+* In geometric networks nodes are placed in an Euclidean Space, and their connectivity is determined in terms of distance from other nodes in that space
+	* All nodes closer than a thereshold are connected
+* The main question is: can I represent a PPI networks in a D-dimensional Euclidean space, such that by choosing an appropriate connection threshold $\epsilon$ proteins are connected only if they are $\epsilon$ close?
+	* There are algorithms for embedding a given graph in a metric space
+	* It can be not possible to do it in a low-dimensional space
+* The quality of the embedding is determined in terms of how many false positive and negative connections it generates
+* Since I have false positives and negatives, it is possible to draw a ROC curve as a function of $\epsilon$ for a given D-dimensional space
+* The striking observation is that the yeast PPI network and many other real networks can be embedded much better than random networks
+* This is interesting since we can endow the proteins with some feature (the dimensions) that could predict the extent of interactions
+	* But no one knows what these axes are!